 BRAC is sponsoring legislation, HB 466 by Rep. Paula Davis, that would provide clear directions on how adjudicated property tax collectors can satisfy notice requirements.
 By adding to Louisiana’s statutory notice requirements practices observed in other states, BRAC seeks to remove some of the prohibitive risks towards purchasing and insuring these adjudicated properties.
 BRAC seeks to also make it easier to notify all interested parties, allowing them the ability to buy back their properties should they wish.
 Through a sensible retooling of state laws, Louisiana can find the right balance between protecting property rights of original, delinquent owners and new, investing purchasers.

-As the Policy and Research Project Manager, Jonathan LeMaire provides leadership on initiatives and policies, project management, research analysis and administration for initiatives that advance BRAC’s annual policy agenda.
+As the Policy and Research Project Manager, Jonathan LeMaire provides leadership on initiatives and policies, project management, research analysis and administration for initiatives that advance BRAC’s annual policy agenda, specifically focusing on transportation, workforce development, education, crime, health care and other economic competitiveness factors.